baasbox/docs/source/index.md

 This method allows to login into the BaasBox app using the tokens obtained by a social network client library.
-If the user has already logged in with same tokens the server will simply return the X-BB-SESSION token that will be used for further requests.
+If the user has already logged in with the same tokens the server will simply return the X-BB-SESSION token that will be used for further requests.

 If the user does not exist it will be created and an X-BB-SESSION token will be returned.
 Upon user creation some data will be extracted from the social network profile and they will be stored inside the user object.
 A username will be uniquely generated (to prevent username collision).
-Therefore after a succesfull login, if necessary, the client app may ask for a username and update the user object accordingly.(See the example [here](http://www.baasbox.com/social-login/))
+Therefore after a succesful login, if necessary, the client app may ask for a username and update the user object accordingly.(See the example [here](http://www.baasbox.com/social-login/))